gvwilson/sensibleadventures/bookster/bookster.md

 Rest a moment where you find yourself."
 The picture became just a picture again, though the candle flame still burned.

-*Whoomp!* Banefire thudded in the distance.  *I forgot to ask her about Thomas,* Erileine thought.
+*Whoomp!* Banefire thudded in the distance.
 All of a sudden she felt desperately lonely.
 What would she do if Razi died?
-She couldn't just leave his teacher's body lying in an alley–there were rats around.
+She couldn't just leave his body lying in an alley–there were rats around.
 She shivered.
 Did the Karabandi burn their dead?
-Or bury them, like the Gandan-o?
+Or bury them, like the Uwsians and Garheimmen were supposed to?
 Did Razi have any oaths unaccomplished?
 The thought of her teacher returning as a ghost made her queasy.

 And what was happening in Starboard Town?
 Saints and small stones, what was happening to everyone she cared about?
 What was *going* to